Macbeth

 SCENE iii

-In stable old jolly England, Duncan’s son Malcolm gripes with Macduff about Macbeth’s tyranny.
-“Scotland is a land diseased and sick, needing a physic to purge it” (Garber 718), hence Macduff’s call, “Bleed, bleed, poor country” (IV.iii.31).
 Malcolm tests Macduff’s mettle by pretending that he, Malcolm, would be a worse tyrant than Macbeth: raping women, avariciously snatching nobles’ lands and wealth, etc. Malcolm “tests his listener, showing a ‘false face’ not to deceive but to adjucate and to prove” (Garber 720).
 Macduff does prove he’s a patriot by lamenting the prognosis for his country: “hope ends here” (IV.iii.114).
-But Malcolm then acknowledges he was just kidding about all that rape and despotism.
-In fact, this was the first time he’s ever even lied!
+But Malcolm then acknowledges he was just kidding about all that rape and despotism ‘n’ stuff.
+In fact, he’s a virgin and this was the first time he’s ever even lied!
 He now can “Unspeak” all of that (IV.iii.123).

 We also hear that King Edward of England is actually a healer; the “evil” (IV.iii.146), often known as the “king’s evil,” is “scrofula, a tuberculous swelling of the lymph glands of the neck, with a variety of unsightly side effects” (Asimov 194).
 Even Queen Elizabeth was sought for a laying on of the royal hands.
+But King James was skeptical, and probably squeamish, about this practice.

-Rosse arrives and seems to have aged or been victim to the psychological ravages of being in Scotland under Macbeth — Malcolm almost doesn’t recognize him anymore (IV.iii.160).
-He indicates when asked that all is well with Macduff’s family: “they were well at peace when I did leave them” (IV.iii.179).
-But after Malcolm says that England has promised ten thousand troops, Rosse then reports that Macduff’s family was “Savagely slaughter’d” (IV.iii.205)!
+After Malcolm assures that England has promised ten thousand troops, Rosse then reports that Macduff’s family was “Savagely slaughter’d” (IV.iii.205)!
 Malcolm and Rosse urge Macduff to speak and to invest his emotions into focused revenge against Macbeth.
 Malcolm advises, “Be comforted. / Let’s make us med’cines of our great revenge / To cure this deadly grief” (IV.iii.213-215) Macduff says, “He has no children” (IV.iii.216).
 He is likely referring to Macbeth, and either that sufficient revenge is not possible because Macbeth cannot know the pain of having his offspring murdered, or perhaps he means that only a childless man could perform such an outrage.
-But it is also possible that he is referring to Malcolm,who, because he has no kids can’t fathom the impossibility of manipulating such emotional devastation into politics, as Malcolm has just recommended and does again: “let grief / Convert to anger” (IV.iii.228-229).
+But it is also possible that he is referring to Malcolm, who, because he has no kids cannot fathom the impossibility of manipulating such emotional devastation immediately into politics, as Malcolm has just recommended and does again: “let grief / Convert to anger” (IV.iii.228-229).
+[E.T.
+Clark notes that Henry III of France had no children (Clark 818).]

-Macduff resolves nicely the gender issue that began with Lady Macbeth insulting her husband’s “manhood.”
+Macduff resolves nicely the gender issue that began with Lady Macbeth insulting her husband’s “manhood” — that “exaggerated masculinity” (Beauclerk 337).
 Here Macduff acknowledges that he will “act” like a man by taking action, but he supplements the notion by asserting, “But I must also feel it as a man” (IV.iii.221) — that he cannot deny his emotional side.
 “Macduff, for the first time in the play, expands the meaning of the word man” (French 249).
-E.T.
-Clark notes that Henry III of France had no children (Clark 818).

-Act V
+Macbeth Act V